Ski cap: Modern use

 Mountain units (Gebirgsjäger) of the Bundeswehr still wear M43-style field caps, and are still referred to as Bergmütze.
-The caps have the "fake fold" mentioned above, and are issued in medium grey for enlisted personnel and a lighter grey with silver piping around the brim for officers.
+The caps have the fold mentioned above, and are issued in medium grey for enlisted personnel and a lighter grey with silver piping around the brim for officers.
 The Edelweiss is still on the left side of the cap above the ear, and the cockade and crossed-swords insignia are present on the front above the bill.
 Most modern M43 field caps are of a slightly different cut than the original M43, with a wider top, but still very similar to the Gebirgsjäger Bergmütze of World War II.
 Many modern German police units also use a variant of the M43.
 Additionally, all other army units wear a simplified version of the M43 cap, without the fold-down ear flaps, in standard Flecktarn camouflage with a BeVo cockade on the front.
 This is generally worn in the field instead of the Beret.
 There is also a version of lighter cloth in the desert variant of Flecktarn for use in tropical climates.
+The Bergmütze is also part of the formal uniform of the civil Austrian volunteer Fire Fighting services.